MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-sell-products.md

 ---
-title: Create a Sales Order and Sell Products | Microsoft Docs
+title: Create a Sales Order and Sell Products
 description: Describes how to create a sales order to record your agreement with a customer to sell or trade products under specific terms.
 services: project-madeira
 documentationcenter: ''